Y0Coss/docs-fork/pages/public_cloud/public_cloud_network_services/getting-started-01-create-lb-service/guide.en-gb.md

 >>
 >> ![Public IP choice](images/floating_IP.png){.thumbnail}
 >>
 >> At this stage, you need to know if your Load Balancer will be receiving public traffic or not (for more details, read our [Public Cloud Networking concepts](/pages/public_cloud/public_cloud_network_services/concepts-01-public-cloud-networking-concepts) page).
 >>
 >> If your Load Balancer is processing public traffic, you have 2 options :
 >>
->> - `New Public IP`: this option will create a new Floating IP for your Load Balancer.
+>> - `New Public IP`: This option will create a new Floating IP for your Load Balancer.
 >> - If you already have a Floating IP, the interface will offer you to pick one.
 >>
->> If your Load Balancer is processing private traffic, choose `No Public IP`.
+>> If your Load Balancer is processing private traffic, choose `No Public IP`{.action}.
 >>
 >> #### Step 4: Select the private network and the subnet where the Load Balancer will be spawned
 >>